safeer-maker/EC2_Website_hosting_using_Terraform/modules/vpc/README.md

 > We will create four subnets in this VPC.
  - Public Subnet
     * Two public subnets so that we can access ec2 hosted website from  internet
- - Private Subnet
-    * Two private subnets so that the ec2 instance are access thorough only cloudfront for web hosting.

 ## Subnets